 Member Avdoulos asked whether the site had been reviewed on a lot per lot basis.
 Mr. DeBrincat said that at this level the plan is reviewed as the overall project.
 The impact of the road and utilities are reviewed.
 Because there is only one regulated tree, their review was geared toward that tree.
-He said that Ms. Hill would be looking for ways to save the other trees, as long as the Applicant was willing to do so.
+He said that Ms. Hill would be looking for ways to save the other trees, as long as the Applicant was willing to do so point, the homes will be similar to those in the area, not quite as big as Bellagio homes perhaps, but similar to the other neighborhoods.